odochj/data-transformer/README.md

 ## Overview

-This project is the continuation of a thought experiment first started in [Data Ingestor](https://github.com/odochj/data-ingestor); if you're in full control of both the incoming data *and* the dimensional data model, to what extent can you automate the transformation?
+**Can you define a full-featured data model at the point of ingestion?**

-While _Data Ingestor_ is a *source-aligned* tool that writes data according to basic [Data Vault](https://en.wikipedia.org/wiki/Data_vault_modeling) principles, **Data Transformer** is a *model-aligned* tool with direct access to the metadata collected during the ingestion process.
+While **Data Ingestor** is a *source-aligned* tool that writes data according to basic [Data Vault](https://en.wikipedia.org/wiki/Data_vault_modeling) principles, **Data Transformer** is a *model-aligned* tool with direct access to the metadata collected during the ingestion process.
 As such, while the **Data Ingestor** is a truly standalone tool, the **Data Transformer** is an extension of the former's capabilities.

 The aim of this tool is to be able to automatically produce the following:
-1. A unified dimensional model, fed using canonical columns derived from all sources
+1. Entity-aligned Data Marts  where canonical columns are derived from *all* sources
-2. Source-aligned Data Marts where *all* data is serviced
+2. Source-aligned Data Marts where *all* data is surfaced
+3. A unified Data Model that makes querying data from any combination of these tables trivial

 ## Strategy